lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/permanent.md

 - Even temporary files are kept in the snapshots and in the backup tapes over a long time, senseless filling the disks,
-- By the sheer number and volume of work files they may keep the backup from working efficiently.
+- By the sheer number and volume of work files, they may keep the backup from working efficiently.

 ## Global /home File System